thaddavis/crewai_and_agentops_script/video_script/1/5_adding_agents_config.md

 - FileNotFoundError: [Errno 2] No such file or directory: '/code/src/our_crew_of_agents/config/agents.yaml'

-- The way CrewAI is designed requires us to include this file and populate it with the configuration of how each agent in our team or crew works...
+- The way CrewAI is designed requires us to include an `agents.yaml` file at a specific location

 - https://docs.crewai.com/getting-started/Start-a-New-CrewAI-Project-Template-Method/#agentsyaml

-So let's add this file at this exact location...
+Let's add this file like so...

 - `mkdir -p src/our_crew_of_agents/config`
 - `touch src/our_crew_of_agents/config/agents.yaml`

-and paste in this config...
+and paste in the following...

 ```.yaml
 george_washington: